 Michael, Alex, and Matt had great insights on all things #hesm, including making data-driven decisions on social media, employing a strategic approach to everything social media, building trust with university leadership, and harnessing the power of user-generated content.

-Don’t miss the second and final part of the Higher Ed Social Media webinar series with the digital teams from Georgia Tech and Ohio University on Tuesday, September 27 at 10 AM PT.
-Register for the full series here.
+In the second and final part of the Higher Ed Social Media webinar series, we sat down with the social teams from Georgia Tech and Ohio University.
+If you missed the live session, you can watch the recording here.

 If you have more questions about social media metrics or how to be a guest on the Data-Driven Marketer, reach out to us on Twitter.